SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/find-superoffice-ini-file.md

 # How to find SUPEROFFICE.INI

-1. To find the configuration file for SuperOffice (SuperOffice.ini), right-click the SuperOffice icon on the desktop or in the start-menu, and choose **Properties**.
+1. To find the configuration file for SuperOffice (*SuperOffice.ini*), right-click the SuperOffice icon on the desktop or in the start-menu, and choose **Properties**.

-2. In the window the opens up - click **Open File Location**
+2. In the window the opens up - click **Open File Location**.

 ![Open_File_Location][1]